Pete Oakley: Professional career

 Oakley was a long-time club pro in the Philadelphia-Delaware area where he won numerous sectional titles including the Delaware State Open six times and the Shawnee Open six times.
 He played some on the Nationwide Tour in his forties to prepare himself for the Champions Tour.

 The biggest win of his career was his first on the Champions Tour, and came in a major – The 2004 Senior British Open played at Royal Portrush Golf Club in Northern Ireland.
 Oakley sank a 10-foot par putt on the final hole to win by one stroke and avoid a playoff with Tom Kite and Eduardo Romero.
 The victory made him only the 10th open qualifier to win a Champions Tour event.

 In 2008, he had his best season since 2004, when he finished fifth in the Russian Seniors Open en route to ending the year 29th in the 2008 European Senior Tour Order Of Merit.

-Awards, private life

-At the end of the season after his 2004 Senior British Open triumph, Oakley was awarded 2004 European Seniors Tour Rookie of the Year.